Updated: Sep 13

 Emotional eating is a complex subject that takes time and effort to work through.
 Please be patient and start from a place of strength and understanding.
 Also be ready to seek help as necessary.

 Craving is such a big topic that we are barely scratching the surface.
 Cravings can be good as long as you are honest with yourself and respond with the right attitude.
 There are no off-limit foods, think carefully how consuming a certain food will make you feel physically (bloating, pain, allergies, rashes) and emotionally (happy, satisfied, sad, guilty).
 Acknowledge your cravings but don't be judgemental.
 Take cues from your body, make it a fun and interesting project to explore both your physical and emotional needs.
 Don't let the scale or the calorie count dictate your life.
 Listen to your body and decipher the message your body is sending.
-Be empowered to take responsible decisions and actions that are best for your body.
+Empower yourself to take responsible decisions and actions that are best for your body.
 Be patient by making small healthy changes to your behaviours.
 Be confident that your body and mind will come back into balance.

 1. Immediate pre-meal water ingestion decreases voluntary food intake in lean young males.